-The Series 2009 Bonds were issued to repay a portion of the outstanding principal amount of the obligation evidenced by a loan agreement between the City of Tallahassee and the Sunshine State Governmental Financial Commission.
+The Series 2009 Bond was issued to repay a portion of the outstanding principal amount of the obligation evidenced by a loan agreement between the City of Tallahassee and the Sunshine State Governmental Financial Commission.

-The bonds are secured by a pledge of and lien on the City's Guaranteed Entitlement Revenues; the City's receipts from the Local Government Half-Cent Sales Tax; the proceeds from the City's Local Communications Services Tax; and earnings on the investment of all funds and accounts created under the Resolution except the Rebate Fund.
+The bond is secured by a junior lien pledge on the City's Guaranteed Entitlement Revenues; the City's receipts from the Local Government Half-Cent Sales Tax; the proceeds from the City's Local Communications Services Tax; and earnings on the investment of all funds and accounts created under the Resolution except the Rebate Fund.

-\$26,975,000 Capital Improvement Refunding Revenue Bonds Series 2009 due October 1, 2031.
-These bonds were issued as a private placement.
+\$26,975,000 Capital Improvement Refunding Revenue Bond Series 2009 due October 1, 2031.
+The bond is issued as a private placement.
 Interest is payable semi-annually on each April 1 and October 1, commencing April 1, 2009.